Seminko/Ascension-TSM-Data-Sharing-App/README.md

 - New data upload
   - Everytime you do a scan, be it partial or full, please do a /reload.
 This will make the game write to the lua file, get detected by the app and uploaded to the DB.
   - The script checks for changes every 5 minutes.

 &nbsp;

+> [!IMPORTANT]
+> To keep this going, we each need to do our part with scanning and /reload-ing from time to time.

+&nbsp;